lanshi17/mcp-sandbox/README.md

 I've configured a Python code execution environment for you.
 You can run Python code using the following steps:

 1. First, use the "list_python_envs" tool to view all existing sandbox environments (Docker containers).
-   - You can reuse an existing container_id or create a new one if needed.
+   - You can reuse an existing container_id if a container exists, do not create a new one.
    - To create a new sandbox, use the "create_python_env" tool.
    - Each sandbox is an isolated Python environment, and the container_id is required for all subsequent operations.